Data protection by design and default is nothing new. Essentially, its the GDPR’s version of ‘privacy by design’.

-In this blog, we explain how data protection by design and by default works, and provide examples of the steps you should take to achieve it.
+In this blog, we explain how data protection by design and by default works, and outline the steps you should take to achieve it.

 What is data protection by design?